klingtnet/master-slides/slides.md

 -->

 **University of Leipzig**
-Faculty of Mathematics and Computer Science - Department of Computer Science
+Faculty of Mathematics and Computer Science
+<small>Department of Computer Science</small>

 # Programming a remote controllable realtime FM audio synthesizer in Rust